Nanigans/tinbox/readme.md

 * DB Name: database

-### PHPmyAdmin

-Accessible at http://localhost:8888/phpmyadmin using MySQL access credentials above.

 ### PHP XDebug

 XDebug is included in the build but **disabled by default** because of the effect it can have on performance.

 To enable XDebug: